BACK DROP – WHAT WE’RE UP AGAINST WITH 5G

 As with other branches of our government, the Federal Communications Commission (FCC) is pulling out all the stops in an effort to find ways to streamline the deployment of 4g/5g “small” cells.
 Following is an update on some of these actions.

-2. The 2013 Docket, ET Docket No. 03-137, on revising the RF/MW radiation Maximum Permissible Exposure (MPE) limits is still open!
-And although technically public comment was closed years ago, according to the same FCC employee, Comments are still “trickling in” and do get filed.
+The 2013 Docket, ET Docket No. 03-137, on revising the RF/MW radiation Maximum Permissible Exposure (MPE) limits is still open!
+And although technically public comment was closed years ago, according to an FCC spokesperson, Comments are still “trickling in” and do get filed.
 He was not able to speak to what is holding up a ruling on this docket.